Thought Leadership

 Telecom window displays are usually generic without any targeted display advertisements.

-During the visit (conversion)
+During visit (conversion)

 Browsing behavior is not tracked and no data is collected to help generate recommendations.